Ian Christie (musician)

+He lived in Warwick Road, then Lomond Avenue, off Preston New Road attending Devonshire Road School and Palatine Central.

-Their father was a piano tuner and banjoist who played in a local Blackpool banjo band.
-Ian took lessons under Charlie Farrell, but joined the Royal Air Force and took up photography as his primary interest.
-After Keith joined Humphrey Lyttelton's band, Ian soon followed; he completed his photography studies with Lyttelton's financial help.
-Ian also worked extensively with Mick Mulligan and George Melly in the 1950s and 1960s.
+His admiration of jazz music was developed through listening to the wireless as well as visiting the now defunct Rhythm Club near Queen's Square and via his father, who was a Scottish piano tuner and played banjo with The Blackpool Banjo band.
+He left school at the age of 14 in 1943 to work as an apprentice electrician.
+Christie took lessons under Charlie Farrell, but joined the Royal Air Force and took up photography as his primary interest.
+After Keith Christie joined Humphrey Lyttelton's band, Ian Christie soon followed; he completed his photography studies with Lyttelton's financial help.
+Christie also worked extensively with Mick Mulligan and George Melly in the 1950s and 1960s.

-Aside from music, Christie worked as a film critic for The Daily Express for over 25 years and continuing to work as a photographer.
+Aside from music, Christie worked as a film critic for The Daily Express for over 25 years and continued to work as a photographer.
 He worked in trad jazz ensembles into the 2000s, with the Wyre Levee Stompers, the Merseysippi & Parade Jazz Band, and the Tony Davis Band, among others.
 In his later years, he played with Graham Tayar in his "Crouch End All Stars".